pynbody/topsy/README.md

 * `-c all` (uses the shrink sphere center on all particles in the file)

 By default, it will show you dark matter particles.
 To change this pass `-p gas` to show gas particles or `-p star` for stars.
+Note that the particle type _cannot_ be changed once the window is open (although you can open a separate window for each particle type; see below).

-If your particles have other quantities defined on them (such as `temp` for gas particles), you can view the density-weighted average quantity by passing `-q temp`, or by selecting it via the main window controls (see below).
+If your particles have other quantities defined on them (such as `temp` for gas particles), you can view the density-weighted average quantity by passing `-q temp`.
+The quantity to visualise can also be changed by selecting it via the main window controls
+(see below).

 To open more than one visualisation window on different files or with different parameters, you can pass multiple groups of parameters separated by `+`, for example to see separate views of the gas and